-By the same token, some transactions may not require some of the steps to be successful.
-However, most would agree that given the unexpected complications that can arise, it's far better to know about a step and make an intelligent, informed decision that it is not needed, than to not know the possibility even existed.
+By the same token, some transactions may not require some of these steps to be equally successful.
+However, most would agree that given the unexpected complications that can arise, it's far better to know about a step and make an intelligent, informed decision to skip it, than to not know the possibility even existed.